redwoodjs/redwoodjs-com-archive/docs/directives.md

 }
 ```

-There are many ways to write directives using GraphQL tools and libraries, and believe us, it can get rcomplicated fast.
+There are many ways to write directives using GraphQL tools and libraries, and believe us, it can get complicated fast.

 But, don't fret: Redwood provides an easy and ergonomic way to generate and write your own directives so you can focus on the implementation logic and not the GraphQL plumbing.